Odin-SMR/qsmr/Settings/q_fields.rst

    A scalar.
 A tuning parameter to adjust the values in Se.
 The thermal noise standard deviation obtained by the L1B data is multiplicated with this factor.

+NOISE_CORRMODEL
+  A string.
+Model of correlations inside Se.
+Only correlation between adjecent channels of each spectrum is modelled.
+The options are as follows. 'none': this generates a pure diagonal Se. 'empi': Uses emperically derived values making Se a five-diagonal matrix. 'expo': Exponentially decreasing correlation, approximating the emperically derived values.

 POINTING
    A structure.
 Definition of pointing off-set retrieval.
 The fields of the structure are as follows.
 RETRIEVE: A boolean, flagging if pointing off-set